-DVS 036 English as a Second Language/Citizenship This basic skills level course is for students whose first language is not English, and who are preparing for the United States naturalization examination.
-Participants study speaking, listening, reading, and writing in English using U.S. history, government and citizenship themes.
+DVS 036 English Language Acquisition/Citizenship

+This basic skills level course is if for students whose first language is not English and who are preparing for the United States naturalization examination.
+Participants study speaking, listening, reading, writing and arithmetic in English using U. S. history, government and citizenship themes.
 Individuals may enroll in the course at any time during the quarter.
-This course may be repeated for up to 32 credits